nathankurt/k8s-cert/notes/core-concepts.md

     * `kubectl get pods -n kube-system`
       * Deploys kube-controller-manager as a pod in the kube-system namespace on the master node.
       * can view options with `cat /etc/kubernetes/manifests/kube-controller-manager.yaml`
-  * WIthout you can run `cat /etc/systemd/system/kube-controller-manager.service`
+  * Without you can run `cat /etc/systemd/system/kube-controller-manager.service`

 * See running processes with `ps -aux | grep kube-controller-manager`